 The rise of headless CMSs

 Designed as a replacement for traditional, single-channel CMSs, headless solutions are a popular addition to the techstack of content-driven companies.
 A brief history: traditional CMSs managed content for a single channel, but when digital teams decided they wanted to publish content on multiple channels, traditional CMSs couldn't deliver.
-So, over the years, CMSs have evolved into more agile systems where you work in a more structured way to reuse content for multiple channels.
+So, over the years, content management systems have evolved into more agile systems where you work in a more structured way to reuse content for multiple channels.

 A headless CMS decouples the content repository or 'body' from its presentation layer, the ‘head’.
 This allows editors and developers to focus on the content and let the CMS take care of its multichannel distribution.
 A headless CMS delivers content through an API for seamless display on different front-ends.
 The idea?
 You’re not tied to a single channel or front-end technology, so you can send the content to whatever presentation layer you prefer.